fabricionaweb/logs.moe/README.md

 This is _yet_ another pastebin alternative.
 Working as side project, I want to test an idea using [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) API.
 Made using Deno to have everything (or almost) built-in was also fun.

-Goal are clean and objective.
-There is no color highlight or anything else _yet_.

 ## How it works

 To create: